François Cooren

-François Cooren, Ph.D, is a French and Canadian communication scholar and was, from 2005 to 2008, the editor of Communication Theory.
+François Cooren is a French and Canadian communication scholar and was, from 2005 to 2008, the editor of Communication Theory.
 He completed his Ph.D. at the Department of communication of the Université de Montréal in 1996, under the supervision of James R. Taylor.
 He was chairman of that same department from 2006 to 2015, where he is full professor.
 Cooren also completed a postdoc at the Université de Louvain-la-Neuve, in Belgium.

-Cooren is former President of the International Communication Association (2010-2011), an ICA fellow since 2013 and a NCA distinguished scholar since 2017.
+Cooren is former President of the International Communication Association (2010–2011), an ICA fellow since 2013 and an NCA distinguished scholar since 2017.